FusionCache/docs/docs/kvfind/kvfind.md

   }
 }
 ```
-We can now use `path` to select the username from inside the User object:
+We can use `path` to select the username from inside the User object:

 ```json
 {